 Yukio Mishima (1925–1970) was a prolific and controversial writer.
 His early work focused on eroticism and sexuality, especially homosexual desire and its social implications.
-In his later writings, he dealt with heterosexual desire and relationships and with sociopolitical problems.
+In his later writings, he dealt with heterosexual desire and relationships and with political-social problems.
 In the 1960s, he showed a strong interest in the imperial and warrior traditions of Japan.
-“Voices of the Heroic Spirits” was written near the end of his life.
+“Voices of the Heroic Spirits” is a product of this, the last period of his life.
 He performed a semi-public ritual suicide in 1970 with a member of his “private army,” the Shield Society.